joyceerhl/vscode-git-fit-commit/README.md

 # Git Commit Message Formatter

-This is a Visual Studio Code extension that formats git commit messages.
+This is a Visual Studio Code extension that formats git commit messages in the source control input box.

 ## Features

 - Formats git commit messages according to a predefined style.
-- Works on any file type.

 ## How to use

 1. Install the extension in VS Code.
-2. Open a git commit message file.
+2. Write a commit message in the source control input box.
-3. Use the `Format Document` command (`Shift + Alt + F` on Windows, `Shift + Option + F` on macOS) to format the git commit message.
+3. If the message exceeds the configured limit (`git.inputValidationLength`), a validation message will appear in the source control input box.
+Use the Quick Fix command (`Ctrl+.`) to access the `Format commit message` code action.

+<video src="quick-fix.mp4" controls title="Commit message quick fix"></video>

 ## Development